hwit-biz/contao-bayern-portal/README.md

 ### Front End Modules

-The extension provides 5 different front end modules - one for each "main" entity type of the API:
+The extension provides 6 different front end modules - one for each "main" entity type of the API, plus some additional ones:

 * Ansprechpartner (Contacts)
 * Behörden (Administrations)
 * Dienststellen (Departments)
+* Dienststelle Leistungen (Services of a Department)
 * Lebenslagen (Circumstances)
 * Leistungen (Services)